seidelj/uchicago_pgg/README.md

 ### Requirements

 1. Python 3.5, oTree provides installation instructions in their documentation: http://otree.readthedocs.io/en/latest/install.html.
-Don't worry about installing oTree.
-We'll get to that later.
+I'll cover installing oTree in the instructions below.
+However, they are written for a Unix or Unix-Based OS, (ie. Ubuntu or Mac OS) in mind.
+If you are using windows, the instructions will be a little different in places.  ing or futher reference: http://otree.readthedocs.io/en/latest/install.html.

-2. Git (recommended).
-A general idea of git and how to use it will be beneficial but it is not absolutely neccessary.
-The project is hosted on github so I'll recommend this for anyone who cares: https://help.github.com/articles/set-up-git/
+2. Git.
+A general idea of git and how to use it will be beneficial. https://help.github.com/articles/set-up-git/

 ### Local machine setup.